 - Module 3 focusing on a specialist option.

-Although the modules can be taken at any time and in any order, our course has been designed to allow you to take all three modules.
+Although the modules can be taken at any time and in any order, the Torbay centres requires that modules are completed in order.

 The intensive 6 weeks covers Module 2 completely and all of the internally assessed teaching takes place during this time.
 In addition to this, we include an introduction to Module 1 and Module 3.
 If someone just does Module 2, it would mean that they wouldn't need to attend these two introductory sessions for Module 1 and 3.